skip to Main Content

 Olivia Kizzee, Finalist ACP Vignette Competition

 Oakland is the second most ethnically diverse city in the US.
 In 2015, Kaiser Permanente was rated by DiversityInc as one of the “Top 50 Companies for Diversity”, and our patient population reflects this wonderful socioeconomic and ethnic diversity.
 Over 150 languages are spoken within our city limits.
-As of2021, 21% of our patients are Black, 20% Asian Pacific Islander, 17% Latino, and 2.5% mixed or Native American.
-Among our members who chose to self-identify gender, 12% identify as transgender.
+As of 2021, 21% of our patients are Black, 20% Asian Pacific Islander, 17% Latino, and 2.5% mixed or Native American.
+Among our members who choose to self-identify gender, 12% identify as transgender.
 We have a very diverse case mix including Medicare/Medicaid patients and patients with Covered California (our ACA insurance), as well as care of the uninsured.
 It is our goal to promote equity in health care for all individuals and to eliminate disparities in health outcomes.
-We are proud of the 2014 New England Journal of Medicine publication authored by investigators from Harvard and Michigan which demonstrated that Kaiser Northern California—but no other health plan– was able to eliminate disparities between blacks and whites in control of blood pressure, cholesterol, and diabetes by 2011.
+We are proud of the 2014 New England Journal of Medicine publication authored by investigators from Harvard and Michigan which demonstrated that Kaiser Northern California—but no other health plan– was able to eliminate disparities between blacks and whites in control of blood pressure, cholesterol, and diabetes.
 [Ayanian JZ et al. NEJM 2014; 371: 2288-2297.]
 Hear more from our program residents and faculty about a recent Black History Month celebration in this video.
-Four minutes into this 11-minute video, residents Raleigh Fatoki and Olivia Kizzee are featured, followed by Outpatient Teacher-of-the-Year Dr. Lloyd Stockey and then Assistant Program Director Dr. Nailah Thompson.
+Four minutes into this 11-minute video, residents Raleigh Fatoki and Olivia Kizzee are featured, followed by Outpatient Teacher-of-the-Year Dr. Lloyd Stockey and Assistant Program Director Dr. Nailah Thompson.

 In the Oakland IM Residency program, we are committed to stamping out racism and illuminating and eliminating the structural racism that exists in our communities.
 We firmly believe that diversity is excellence and we are committed to recruiting and training residents who share this mission.
 Read elsewhere on the website about the Medical Student Diversity Scholarships available for qualified sub-interns.